Computer system resources

 When connecting devices it is recommended that you stay away from IRQ 9 which is a cascade port with IRQ 2.
-However, it is a good idea to assign devices that you wish to move and do not plan to use to IRQ 9 to allow extra IRQs for a device you may plan to use.
+However, it is a good idea to assign devices that you want to move and do not plan to use to IRQ 9 to allow extra IRQs for a device you may plan to use.
 A good example of this recommendation is moving the MPU-401 device, a midi device used for musical keyboards.